Renovation Summit 2022 – Fast tracking innovation to mitigate the energy crisis21-11-2022

 Expect a detailed report of the Summit and the presentations uploaded on Housing Europe’s website but also on the web page of the European Affordable Housing Consortium, SHAPE-EU.

-In the meantime, give a read to the live coverage and some of the main highlights from the event below.
+Give a read to our live coverage and some of the main highlights from the event below.

 17 November 2022 | 17:48